 Asalamu alaykum ladies, I have a wonderful resource to share with you today!
 Those of you who follow me on Instagram will be aware that I updated our ‘Admiring Allahs Nature Journal’ as part of our new school year.
 However, I wanted something else, that we could use more on a daily basis, regardless of whether we had our Nature backpack with us or not.

-The idea is that kiddos get to delve a little deeper and study what they find be it even for a few minutes; ideal for younger kids.
+The idea is that kids get to delve a little deeper and study what they find be it even for a few minutes; ideal for younger kids.
 Kids can write down what they found, measure it if they can, describe it and also look for any unusual markings that may help them recognise it again.
-Then they can quickly sketch their catch (no full facial features), and the fun part give it an ID number and sign and stamp before they let it go!
+Then they can quickly sketch their catch (faceless), and the fun part give it an ID number and sign and stamp before they let it go!

 Voila, they’ve just collected some super important biometric data!